Strategic-Flow-Labs/Heritage/README.md

-Open Source model for Seafarer!
-Heritage for CoT processes for developing subSea laminar-informed Deep learning machines.
+Open Source model for Shielding and cvm (high dimensional classification)